terrydship/clariti-homework/README.md

 ### General Info

 * A `Swagger` page is configured to visually test the endpoint after the application is up and running.
 See [Running the test](#running-the-test) for more details.
+* The raw fees are loaded from the `.csv` file upon application startup, in order to get a better performance when accessing the endpoint.
 * The endpoint will calculate the total fees given a combination of department, category, sub category and type.
 Note that `department` is mandatory, while `category`, `sub category` and `type` are optional.
 If it is not provided, the endpoint will calculate the fees for `All` the entries on that level.
 * Junit tests with `Mockito` are available to verify the correctness of the solution.